Flaevor Recipe Website

 Is Madras curry powder the same as garam masala?

-With different flavour profiles, Garam masala tends to have a stronger, sharper, and more complex flavour based on the individual blend.
-As there are no strict recipes for a masala blend this will vary greatly from person to person.
-The main difference between Madras curry powder and Garam masala is turmeric.
-Turmeric is a primary ingredient in curry powder and is not typically included in a garam masala mix.
+Garam Masala tends to have a stronger, sharper, and more complex flavour depending on the individual blend.
+Since there are no strict recipes for a masala blend, it will vary greatly from person to person.
+The main difference between Madras curry powder and Garam Masala is turmeric.
+Turmeric is a primary ingredient in curry powder and is not typically found in a garam masala blend.

 Is Madras the spiciest curry?

-The most seen curries on a Westernized Indian menu will be jalfrezi, madras and vindaloo with their spiciness ranging from mild to strong in that exact order.
-When making a madras at home the level of spice will depend on you and how much chilli powder is added to the mix.
+The most common curries on a Westernized Indian menu will be jalfrezi, madras, and vindaloo, with spiciness ranging from mild to strong in that exact order.
+When making a madras at home, the level of heat depends on you and how much chili powder is added to the mix.

 Can I use Madras curry powder instead of paste?